TIBCOSoftware/catalystml/README.md

 A catalyst in chemistry is chemical that allows a given chemical reaction occur more easily without fundamentally changing the reaction.
 CatalystML seeks to make it easier to transform data especially wihtin a streaming real time production environment such that the transformed data can be input into Machine Learning models.

+## Demos

+The demos provided in the main directory of this repository with their inputs and outputs are always intended to work with the most recent version of the specification.

 ## Implementations

 This specification is intended to demonstrate a language agnostic format for describing data processing.
 However, to be used it needs to be implemented.
 Currently, The following languages have an implementation of the specification: